Name: Michael Flynn

 Michael’s last letter arrived in Batley the day he died.
 In it he said that they were having a rough time.
 Private Matthew McDonald wrote to Michael’s parents.
 He had been with Michael at Ypres, which he called “the death trap.”
 He went on to say, “It is not war, but murder, out there.”

 Like Thomas Foley, Michael is buried in Poperinghe Old Military Cemetery.
 And in another parallel with Thomas, Michael was also a member of the St Mary’s Batley Branch of the National Catholic Benefit and Thrift Society.
+And in a final link, both he and Thomas were members of the Batley (John Dillon) Branch of the United Irish League.

 Michael was awarded the 1914-15 Star, Victory Medal and British War Medal.